-- TSA PreCheck or Global Entry credit This was an add-on benefit last summer and I love new benefits without taking anything away.
-It’s pretty rich considering the first year $0 annual fee.
+- TSA PreCheck or Global Entry credit This was an add-on benefit in 2018 and I love new benefits without taking anything away.
 And even if you have Global Entry already yourself you can use the credit for someone else’s application.

 - James Beard Foundation event access Capital One has launched a new exclusive partnership with the James Beard Foundation that gives all cardholders special access to events and experiences.
 This means being able to buy tickets for events before others have a chance to force a sell-out.
 That’s great for any foodie.